Oslandia/qgis-versioning/README.md

 Load a posgis layer from the schema epanet_trunk_rev_head of test database.

-Click on the 'work offline' icon (either in the plugin menu or in the plugin toolbar).
+Click on the 'checkout' icon (either in the plugin menu or in the plugin toolbar).
 Choose a file to save your layers locally.

 Modify your layers.